tallalnparis4ev/cppersist/README.md

 ## TLDR

-cppersist is a small library which allows users' to apply persistent memoization to a member function. cppersist allows member functions to be memoized via disk storage or mongoDB.
+cppersist is a small framework which allows users' to apply persistent memoization to a member function. cppersist allows member functions to be memoized via disk storage or mongoDB.

 Here is an example of how cppersist is used: